intel/llvm/xptifw/doc/XPTI_Framework.md

    of the event streams.
 The dispatcher or the dynamic component manages the subscribers to the event streams through an environment variable `XPTI_SUBSCRIBERS`, but this variable has no bearing on the functionality supported by the static library portion of the framework.
+As a performance feature, forwarding event streams is disabled if a valid subscriber is not present.

 ![XPTI Architecture](xpti_arch.png)